mgp/book-notes/dont-make-me-think.markdown

 * pg 38: Keep visual busy-ness, or elements clamoring for attention, and background noise to a minimum.

 ### Chapter 4: Animal, vegetable, or mineral?
-* pg 41: Kurg's second law of usability is it doesn't matter how many times we have to click, as long as each is an easy choice.
+* pg 41: Krug's second law of usability is it doesn't matter how many times we have to click, as long as each is an easy choice.

 ### Chapter 5: Omit needless words
-* pg 45: Kurg's third law of usability is to get rid of half the words on each page, then get rid of half of what's left.
+* pg 45: Krug's third law of usability is to get rid of half the words on each page, then get rid of half of what's left.
 * pg 46: Remove happy talk, which is introductory text that is sociable but content-free.
 * pg 47: Eliminate the need for instructions by making everything self-explanatory, since users muddle through anyway.